hasiblolic/mern-bug-tracker/README.md

 # Simple bug-tracker using MERN

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
-Utilizing express and mongodb for backend
+Utilizing express and mongodb for backend\
+TODO: Add login, authentication, user discussion posts in trackers, change the way trackers are made

 ## Available Scripts